DarrelHanich/DarrelHanich.github.io/bank.md

 <br><br>
 These may be simple queries, but simple queries can, at times, produce some amazing results.
 <br><br>
 I love analyzing data.
 I am not afraid to analyze different data and see what it tells me.
 Please contact me if you have data that needs analyzed so we can talk about how I can help you discover your results and improve you company or business.
-Please contact and connect with me on LinkedIn (link provided on main page).
+Please contact and connect with me on LinkedIn (link provided on the left).